DSHS: Texas plans to reduce the initial dose of COVID-19 vaccine next week, with a total dose of 800,000 expected | ExBulletin

 DSHS: Texas plans to reduce the initial dose of COVID-19 vaccine next week, with a total dose of 800,000 expected

-Austin (KXAN) — State health officials announced Thursday that more than 800,000 COVID-19 vaccines will be headed to Texas next week.
+Austin (KXAN) — State health officials say more than 800,000 COVID-19 vaccines will be directed to Texas next week.

 This is the third largest allocation the state has received, but officials have warned that the Texans will receive fewer initial doses next week.